 3. Use ALT text in HTML email

-Speaking of HTML email design, Sandeepan Jindal, Founder of BidFortune, shared the importance of using alternative text or alt descriptions.
+Regarding HTML email design, BidFortune Founder Sandeepan Jindal shared the importance of using alternative text or alt descriptions.

-In case you use images, make sure you add the “Alt-text” tag to describe the images so that they can make sense in case the images are disabled
+In case you use images, make sure you add the “Alt-text” tag to describe the images so that they can make sense in case the images are disabled,” Jindal said.

-To utilize alt text to its fullest capabilities, one of the best email marketing practices is to make the text short so that it’s easier for the readers to digest.
+To utilize alt text to its fullest capabilities, make the text short so that it’s easier for the readers to digest.

-There are also email clients, such as Yahoo!
-Mail, Apple Mail, Gmail, iPhone, and Windows Live Mail, that throw away long alternative text.
+Email clients, such as Yahoo!
+Mail, Apple Mail, Gmail, iPhone, and Windows Live Mail, throw away long alternative text.

 4. Use the pattern interrupt technique in the subject line

-Human attention spans are now shorter than that of a goldfish, which can focus on an object or task for 9 seconds).
+Human attention spans are now shorter than that of a goldfish, which can focus on an object or task for nine seconds.

-That’s why Matt Spiegel, Founder & CEO of Lawmatics recommends the use of the pattern interrupt technique.
+That’s why Matt Spiegel, Founder & CEO of Lawmatics, recommends using the pattern interrupt technique.

-Doing this unusual technique can definitely make your receivers open their emails because I am sure that it will stand out among other boring emails.
-I mean, whose attention wouldn’t be caught with a random ‘T rex emoji’ in their inbox?
+Doing this unusual technique can make your receivers open their emails because I am sure it will stand out among other boring emails.
+I mean, whose attention wouldn’t be caught with a random ‘T rex emoji’ in their inbox?”

 5. Add some color

 But wait.
-Using colorful emojis not only improves the email open rate but also the click-through rate and click-to-open rate.
+Using colorful emojis improves the email open rate, click-through rate, and click-to-open rate.
 Some brands even use multiple emojis to complement their message.

 6. Choose words that are associated with a positive response

 Agnieszka Cejrowska, SEO Content Expert of Profesjonalne-Pozycjonowanie, believes that “words can evoke different associations.”
-As such, there are words that can help skyrocket your email open rates.
+As such, some words can skyrocket your email open rates.

-Don’t overdo it by making people aware of how bad their problems are, as it will not help you deliver your message.
+[However,] don’t overdo it by making people aware of how bad their problems are, as it will not help you deliver your message.”

 7. Make use of personalized introductions

 Whenever we email a contact, we research any article they’ve recently written or roles they’ve taken over in the last few months and talk about that in the introduction of our emails.
-It works because people receive so many unsolicited emails every day, and we found that emails which feel personal can really stand out.
+It works because people receive so many unsolicited emails every day, and we found that emails that feel personal can really stand out.”

 8. Use personalized subject lines